Access-Ability Offers the Loan of Durable Medical Equipment to Help People Gain Greater Independence

 Access-Ability Provides Wheelchairs

-The inaugural A Day in a Wheelchair consisted of 25 individuals, mostly elected or appointed civic leaders, who were recruited to spend three to four hours in a wheelchair the morning of Oct.
+The inaugural A Day in a Wheelchair consisted of 25 individuals, mostly elected or appointed civic leaders, were recruited to spend three to four hours in a wheelchair the morning of Oct.
 27, 2017.

 See link for newspaper article:

-Access-Ability is offering a spiritual poem for those who have lost a loved ones, hopefully aiding in their grieving experience.
+Spiritual poem for those who have lost a loved ones, hopefully aiding in their grieving experience.

 Press button below for an 8" x 10" size to print.